kruize/autotune/design/BulkAPI.md

 #### 2. **Request Payload with `exclude` filter specified:**

-- **`exclude`** filters out namespaces like `"cadvisor"` and workloads like `"blackbox-exporter"`, along with containers and labels that match the specified values.
-So, we'll generate create experiments and generate recommendations for every namespace, workload and containers except those.
+- **`exclude`** As shown in the example above, it filters out all namespaces starting with the name `openshift-` .
+So, we'll create experiments and generate recommendations for every namespace except those.

 #### 3. **Request Payload with `include` filter specified:**

+- **`include`** As shown in the example above, it filters out the namespace `openshift-`.
+So, we'll create experiments and generate recommendations for every namespace starting with the specified name.

+#### 3. **Request Payload with both `include` and `exclude` filter specified:**

-- **`include`** explicitly selects the namespaces, workloads, containers, and labels to be queried.
-So, for only those we'll create experiments and get the recommendations.
+- **`include`** As shown in the example above, it filters out all namespaces starting with the name `openshift-` but includes the `openshift-tuning` one.
+So, we'll create experiments and generate recommendations for the `openshift-tuning` namespace.

 ### GET Request: